jolmari/netcore-wcf-service-proxy/README.md

 https://blogs.msdn.microsoft.com/webdev/2016/06/26/wcf-connected-service-for-net-core-1-0-0-and-asp-net-core-1-0-0-is-now-available/

-The WCF Connected service for .NET Core 1.0 and ASP.NET Core 1.0 should fit to most use cases, but the preview version is not compatible with more complex services.
-You might face an error similar to the following, in such a case, the best option is to connect programmatically to the service via a proxy.
+The WCF Connected service for .NET Core 1.0 and ASP.NET Core 1.0 should fit to most use cases, but the preview version is not compatible with more complex (or incorrectly configured) services.
+You might face an error similar to the following, in such a case, the best option is to connect programmatically to the service via a proxy class library.
 This repository shows one way to implement this approach.

 ```